RESOURCES - GARDENS & LANDSCAPES

 The term cultural landscape is defined in various ways by organizations such as the United States Department of the Interior’s National Park Service and UNESCO, but generally it encompasses gardens and many other kinds of environments that illuminate aspects of our history and relationship with nature.National Park Service: “A geographic area, including both cultural and natural resources and the wildlife or domestic animals therein associated with a historic event, activity or person or exhibiting other cultural or aesthetic value.

-UNESCO: “Cultural Landscapes – There exist a great variety of Landscapes that are representative of the different regions of the world.
+UNESCO: “Cultural Landscapes – There exist a great variety of landscapes that are representative of the different regions of the world.
 Combined works of nature and humankind, they express a long and intimate relationship between peoples and their natural environment.”
-See: http://who/unesco.org/en/activies/477/#1
+See: http://whc.unesco.org/en/culturallandscape/

 The Cultural Landscape Foundation: For many useful and expanded definitions, visit www.tclf.org

-In 1992 both the World Heritage Organization and the united states secretary of the interior took steps to recognize and protect cultural landscapes because there are important expressions of the “interaction between humankind and its natural environment.”
+In 1992 both the World Heritage Organization and the United States Secretary of the Interior took steps to recognize and protect cultural landscapes because they are important expressions of the “interaction between humankind and its natural environment.”

 TYPES OF CULTURAL LANDSCAPES

 There are four basic types of cultural landscapes: